IPL Photofacial Bedford

 Are There Side Effects Associated with IPL Photorejuvenation?

-Most reported side effects of IPL photorejuvenation are mild and resolve themselves within a few hours or days of treatment.
+Most reported side effects of IPL photofacials and photorejuvenation Bedford are mild and resolve themselves within a few hours or days of treatment.
 The most common side effect is facial redness or flushing.
 Small capillaries may appear larger immediately following treatment as well – but don’t worry; this is common and will fade quickly.
 In rarer instances, mild bruising and swelling may occur, but this too will go away within a day or so.
 Permanent side effects from photorejuvenation are extremely rare.
 If in rare cases blistering may occur, an antibiotic ointment may be applied twice a day until healed.
 Do not pick or scratch the blisters!